waicool20/SKrypton/README.md

 each can be controlled independently from each other and the desktop.
 To aid debugging, a virtual mouse indicator (Visibility can be toggled) has been added.

+The name SKrypton comes from combining Script and Krypton, why Krypton?
+Because it's an element two Atomic Numbers away from [Selenium](http://www.seleniumhq.org/) another well-known browser automation tool named after an element.
+SKrypton can support control from Selenium if remote debug port is enabled.

 [Here's a small clip to see it in action](https://streamable.com/t1oiu)

 [This is the file being showcased](src/test/kotlin/com/waicool20/skrypton/SKryptonGithub.kt)